The ROI of Agentic Commerce: Metrics That Matter

 If Agentic Commerce reduces the average consideration period from five days to two days, and your product cost is $50, and your annual carrying cost is 20% of inventory value, you save money on inventory carrying costs alone.

-For a mid-market e-commerce brand selling 500 units per day with a product cost of $50 per unit, reducing consideration time by three days saves roughly $1.5 million in annual inventory carrying costs.
+For a mid-market e-commerce brand selling 500 units per day with a product cost of $50 per unit, reducing consideration time by three days could save roughly $1.5 million in annual inventory carrying costs.
 That's a significant, tangible benefit.

 Support ticket deflection: the hidden cost savings

-Here's a number that surprises most teams: the average e-commerce support ticket costs $5 to $15 to handle, depending on complexity and whether it requires escalation to a human agent.
+Here's a number that surprises most teams: e-commerce support tickets carry a real per-ticket cost, depending on complexity and whether it requires escalation to a human agent.

 Agentic Commerce deflects a substantial portion of these tickets.
 The AI answers common questions in real time: